pyeventsourcing/eventsourcing/docs/topics/application.rst

 The notification log also presents linked sections of :ref:`notification objects <Notification objects>`.
 The sections are instances of the library's :class:`~eventsourcing.application.Section` class.

-Each event notification has an ``id`` that has the unique integer ID of the event notification.
-The event notifications are ordered by their IDs, with later event notifications having higher values than earlier ones.

 A notification log section is identified by a section ID string that comprises two integers separated by a comma, for example ``"1,10"``.
 The first integer